About Walla Walla University

 Walla Walla University is largely a residential life campus – about 75 percent of our students live in campus housing, enjoying a vibrant campus atmosphere designed around easy-to-access cultural, social and recreational activities.
 At the core of a student’s Walla Walla University experience is ample opportunity to find and nurture a relationship with Jesus Christ, including religion classes, corporate and personal worship opportunities, volunteer ministries, small groups, and community and mission service.

-Nestled against the Blue Mountains in Southeast Washington State, Walla Walla University is headquartered on a 55-acre campus in College Place.
+Nestled against the Blue Mountains in Southeast Washington State, Walla Walla University is headquartered on an 83-acre campus in College Place and owns and operates more than 592 acres in the local area.
 The University also operates four satellite campuses, including a School of Nursing campus in Portland, Ore., a marine biology station near Anacortes, Wash., and School of Social Work and Sociology campuses in Missoula and Billings, Montana.

 Home to the majority of Walla Walla University’s students, the College Place campus is located about three miles west of Walla Walla, which has been recognized as “America’s Friendliest Small Town” by USA Today and Rand McNally.
 Walla Walla is home to an all-American downtown corridor and 20 public parks, which offer miles of recreational trails.
 It boasts a vibrant dining and cultural arts scene, including the oldest continuously operating symphony west of the Mississippi.
 Walla Walla was ranked among America’s 100 best small art towns by John Villani in his book, The 100 Best Small Art Towns in America.
 Festivals and events abound here, and Walla Walla is also home to the Walla Walla Sweets, a West Coast League baseball team.